 The Macquarie Island parakeet (Cyanorhamphus novaezelandiae erythortis) is considered a subspecies of the red-crowned parakeet, which currently occurs on New Zealand’s offshore islands (predators have wiped it out from the main islands) and other islands of the south-west Pacific, including the sub-Antarctic Auckland and Antipodes islands.
 Like its Subantarctic cousin, the Lord Howe Island subspecies (Cyanoramphus novazelandiae subflavescens) is also extinct.
-In its current range the species is in decline due to a several factors, including introduced predators such as cats and rats.
-The extinct Macquarie Island subspecies likely fed on invertebrates and was observed foraging among beach-washed seaweed.
+In its current range the species is in decline due to several factors, including introduced predators such as cats and rats.
+The extinct Macquarie Island subspecies likely had a diverse diet, like its relatives, it fed on invertebrates and was observed foraging among beach-washed seaweed.

 Macquarie Island may also have been home to an endemic duck, the ‘Macquarie Island teal’ (Anas sp.), possibly derived from the grey teal (A. gracilis) and related to the small endemic teals of Auckland and Campbell islands (A. aucklandica and A. nesiota, respectively).